A Dog Cafe…something a little different?

 Ok, I have to admit that this thought did cross my mind.
 But the cafe area and kitchen has been carefully zoned so that staff working in the cafe area don’t enter the kitchen and kitchen staff don’t enter the cafe.
 There is no risk of cross contamination or dogs getting into the kitchen.
-In that sense, the dog cafe is probably more hygienic than the average home with a couple of dogs who have free reign and can wander into the kitchen!
+In that sense, the dog cafe is probably more hygienic than the average home with a couple of dogs who have the run of the house.

 What about the dogs, do they enjoy what they do?

-You’ll need to book a slot in advance and pay a small deposit, which is taken off the bill at the end of your experience.
-Upon arrival you’ll need to wait until staff welcome you in but there is a small waiting area if you’d prefer to wait inside.
+You’ll need to book a slot in advance and pay a small deposit, which is taken off your final bill.
+Upon arrival you’ll need to wait until staff welcome you in but there is a small waiting area.
 Outdoor shoes need to be removed so in the interest of hygiene and comfort, you might want to take along some socks.
 Although, FYI- they do sell some really cute ones.

 You can’t take your own dogs nor should you take your own treats to feed the dogs.
-It’s a good idea to read the House Rules before you go and to maybe go over them with younger children so they know what to expect and get the most out of the experience.
+It’s a good idea to read the House Rules before you go and to run over them with younger children so they know what to expect.

 And if you think you’d like to make a visit, find full details, location and online booking at www.dogandscone.com